How Does Tax Depreciation Work in Australia?

-Even if an investment property appreciates (goes up in value), from an accounting and ATO perspective the building and included fixtures and assets still wear out and diminish in value over time (they depreciate).
+Even if an investment property appreciates (goes up in value), from an accounting perspective and in the view of the Australian Tax Office (ATO), the building and included fixtures and assets still wear out and diminish in value over time (they depreciate).
 This loss in value each year is claimable as a tax deduction.

-Depreciation is calculated in under two separate pieces of tax legislation, Division 43 and Division 40.
+Depreciation in Australia is calculated in under two separate pieces of tax legislation, Division 43 and Division 40.

 Also known as capital allowance, building depreciation.

 Division 43 deductions relate to depreciation calculated on the structure of a building.
 The structure includes such components as bricks, roofing, piers, electrical, plumbing, internal walls, flooring (but not floor coverings such as carpet or floating timber), garages, decking, pools etc – typically works that are “built” into the property and are not removable.